oleiade/trousseau/README.md

 <div class="section-break"></div>
 ## More features to come

 * Support for Sftp remote storage
 * Support for GDrive remote storage
 * Support for Dropbox remote storage

-* In a further future I might had support for truecrypt encryption
+* In a further future I might add truecrypt encryption

 <div class="section-break"></div>
 ## Contribute

 * Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 * Fork the repository on GitHub to start making your changes to the **master** branch (or branch off of it).
 * Write tests which shows that the bug was fixed or that the feature works as expected.